SystemsApproach/tcpcc/variants.rst

 trade-off.
 Specifically, On-Ramp is implemented as a “shim” that sits below a conventional TCP congestion control algorithm, as shown in :numref:`Figure %s <fig-onramp>`.
-The On-Ramp shim deals with bursts (which temporarily fill network queues) by trying to reduce queuing delays as quickly as possible whenever the measured *One-Way Delay (OWD)* grows too large.
+The On-Ramp shim deals with bursts (which temporarily fill network queues) by trying to quickly reduce queuing delays whenever the measured *One-Way Delay (OWD)* grows too large.
 It does this by temporarily holding packets at the sender (rather than letting them occupy an in-network buffer) whenever OWD is greater than some threshold.
 The On-Ramp shim is then composed with an existing congestion control algorithm, which continues to work towards reaching equilibrium for long-term flows.
 On-Ramp has been shown to work with several existing congestion control algorithms, including DCTCP.

-One key to making On-Ramp work is its ability to accurately measure OWD, which in turn depends on synchronized clocks between the sender and receiver.
+The key is that On-Ramp is designed so the two control decisions run independently, on their own timescale.
+But to work, the shim needs to accurately measure OWD, which in turn depends on synchronized clocks between the sender and receiver.
 Since data center delays can be less than a few tens of microseconds, the sender and receiver clocks must be synchronized to within a few microseconds.
 Such high-accuracy clock synchronization has traditionally required hardware-intensive protocols, but On-Ramp leverages a new approach that takes advantage of the network effect in a mesh of cooperating nodes to achieve nanosecond-level clock synchronization.
 It does so without special hardware, making On-Ramp easy to deploy.

 .. _reading_onramp:
 .. admonition::  Further Reading